nnHomoli/SillinessLimiter/README.md

 ## Description

-SillinessLimiter is a little strange ip to name lock, but the one that provides more freedom to the player
+SillinessLimiter is a little strange iplock, but the one that provides more freedom to the player

 Mainly for the offline servers, because login:password are miserable